Strategy & Governance

 "Projects do not usually stall because no one is working.
 They stall because no one has made the next decision clearly enough to keep the work moving."

-The Eight Predictable Failure Modes
+Eight Predictable Failure Modes in Nonprofit Technology Governance

 A team brings a clear recommendation.
 The meeting is polite.
 People nod.
 Then someone says, “Let’s circle back after we get more input.”